 How to Clean Bamboo Steamer

-Because its material is prone to absorbing smells, you should avoid using soap.
+Because its material is prone to absorbing smells, you should avoid using harsh soaps.
 If you have to, opt for mild ones so that the scent won’t cling to the steamer.
 Afterward, give it time to completely air dry for two days to prevent mold and mildew from growing on the wood.